CMH - Complex Medical Help

 What is CMH?

-CMH, the program for Children with Medical Handicaps, is a health care program in the Ohio Department of Health.
+CMH, the program for Complex Medical Help, is a health care program in the Ohio Department of Health.
 CMH Public Health Nurses (PHN) link families of children with special health care needs to a network of quality providers and help families obtain payment for the services their child needs.

 What do PHNs do?